Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 We have a distributed application that we can access.
 As for  monitoring: The only level of monitoring you have in the moment is through the Dynatrace AWS CloudWatch integration which gives you basic infrastructure metrics for your EC2 instance!

-## Lab 2: Enable FullStack Monitoring throuhg OneAgent rollout
+## Lab 2: Enable FullStack Monitoring through OneAgent rollout
 In this lab we learn how to automate the installation of the Dynatrace OneAgent, how to pass in additional meta data about the host and how OneAgent automatically monitors all our processes, containers, services, applications and end-users!
 We also learn about tagging and how to organize your entities.
 We highly recommend to read [Best practices on organize monitored entities](https://www.dynatrace.com/support/help/organize-monitored-entities/)